-First Congregational Church of San Francisco (FCCSF) is a progressive and inclusive community of faith in the heart of the city.
-Six years ago, FCCSF invested in our future when we built a new church on Polk Street at Bush, where Lower Nob Hill meets the Tenderloin and Little Saigon.
+First Congregational Church of San Francisco (FCCSF) is an inclusive community of faith in the heart of the city–where Lower Nob Hill meets the Tenderloin and Little Saigon.

-Here are a few things you should know about us: we seek to embody the values of compassion, justice and peace in the world.
-Secondly, FCCSF was one of the first congregations to become an “Open and Affirming” community for LGBT persons.
+Here are a few more things you should know about us: First Congregational Church was also among the first congregations to become an “Open and Affirming” community for LGBTQ persons.
 It is important to us that people of all kinds feel welcome, including people who consider themselves spiritual but not religious.

-Finally, we are proud of our history: our denomination, the United Church of Christ (UCC), spoke and acted against slavery as early as 1720, was the first “mainline” denomination to ordain a African American person (1785), the first woman pastor (1853), and the first openly gay man (1972).
+We are proud of our denomination, the United Church of Christ (UCC), which united four church traditions into one.
+Those historical churches spoke and acted against slavery as early as 1720, was the first “mainline” denomination to ordain a African American person (1785), the first woman pastor (1853), and the first openly gay man (1972).

-Clearly, there is more work to be done—in the world and at our doorstep.
-FCCSF might be a place where you can co-create a family of choice, a place where you can have an impact on your life and the lives of others.
+We believe that being connected to community is essential to quality of life–people who know you for your whole self, and continue to care for you in times both good and bad.
+FCCSF might be a place where you can co-create a family of choice.
+It may be that we can provide a place where you can have an impact on your life and the lives of others.

 Pastor David, our minister, believes we are now in the age when spirituality and faith are becoming less about fear and control, and more about connection and compassion and hope and love.
-FCCSF wants to be part of nourishing and building the Body of Christ.
+FCCSF wants to be part of nourishing people through Christ Spirit.